JTovalin10/project-adam/docs/overview/phase1-overview.md

-# Phase 1: Foundation - Overview
+# Phase 1: The Basics - Overview

-**Duration:** Oct 24, 2025 - Feb 28, 2026 (127 days)
+**Duration:** Oct 24, 2025 - Jan 10, 2026 (78 days)
 **Work Schedule:** 1 hour/day average
 **Total Hours Available:** 127 hours

 ---

 ## Overview

-Phase 1: Foundation builds the essential data structures, algorithms, and networking primitives that form the foundation for all networking and systems projects.
-This phase is split into two parts:
+Phase 1: The Basics builds essential data structures, algorithms, and networking primitives that form the foundation for all subsequent systems projects.

-### Phase 1a: Genesis - Data Structures and Algorithms (Oct 24 - Nov 11, 2025)

-Building essential data structures and algorithms with **C++ implementation mastery**: correct syntax, robust testing, and manual memory management (pointers, `new`/`delete`).
-The goal is to understand how these data structures work under the hood.
-For data structures that have existing industry-standard libraries (e.g., `std::vector`, `std::unordered_map`), I will use those libraries in later projects to gain experience with industry-standard tools.
-These Phase 1 implementations are educational references only—they will not ship in later networking/concurrency projects.
-I have taken CSE 332 (Data Structures & Parallelism) and will take CSE 421 (Algorithms) at UW, so algorithms and data structures covered in those courses are not included here unless they're directly used in projects I'll build.
+This phase focuses on **C++ implementation mastery**: correct syntax, robust testing, and manual memory management (pointers, `new`/`delete`).
+The goal is to understand how these data structures work internally.
+For data structures with existing industry-standard libraries (e.g., `std::vector`, `std::unordered_map`), production code in later phases will use those libraries.
+These Phase 1 implementations are educational references only—they will not be used in production code.

+Data structures covered in CSE 332 (Data Structures & Parallelism) and CSE 421 (Algorithms) are excluded unless directly used in planned projects.
+CSE 422 (Advanced Toolkit for Modern Algorithms) covers complementary topics like sketching algorithms, sampling, and ML algorithms.

+The phase is organized into two focus areas:

+### Core Data Structures (Oct 24 - Nov 11, 2025)

+Fundamental data structures for C++ implementation mastery and manual memory management practice.

-### Phase 1b: Evolution - Networking Primitives & Advanced Algorithms (Nov 12, 2025 - Jan 10, 2026)
+### Networking Primitives (Nov 12, 2025 - Jan 10, 2026)

-Network-focused phase that builds primitives and algorithms directly used in Phase 2's networking projects (DNS, UDP, TCP).
-This phase prioritizes practical networking knowledge over academic algorithms.
+Network-focused data structures and algorithms directly used in Phase 3's networking projects (DNS, UDP, TCP).

 ---